-The international ImMunoGeneTics information system (IMGT) is the global reference the high-quality integrated knowledge resource specializing in the immunoglobulins (Ig), T cell Receptors (TcR) and Major Histocompatibility Complex (MHC) molecules of human and other vertebrates.
+The international ImMunoGeneTics information system (IMGT) is a global, high-quality integrated knowledge resource specializing in immunoglobulins (Ig), T cell Receptors (TcR), and Major Histocompatibility Complex (MHC) molecules of human and other vertebrates.
 IMGT comprises seven databases encompassing antibody sequence, genome, and structure.
-For example, IMGT/mAb-DB, the monoclonal antibodies database of IMGT, provides a unique expertised resource on antibodies or monoclonal antibodies (mAb) with clinical indications, and on fusion proteins for immune applications (FPIA).
+For example, IMGT/mAb-DB, the monoclonal antibody (mAb) database of IMGT, provides an expert resource on mAbs with clinical indications, and on fusion proteins for immune applications (FPIA).

 abYsis is a web-based antibody research system that includes an integrated database of antibody sequence and structure data. abYsis can be used in three main ways: